MaterDev/sezzle-calculator/README.md

 	* Clear should erase the input field
 5. [x] Add functionality to Reset button
 	* Reset should delete all history
+6. [x] Create server-side functionality for buttons, with axios requests
-6. [x] Create validator to prevent faulty entries from appearing in history
+7. [x] Create validator to prevent faulty entries from appearing in history
-7. [x] Add functionality for live history updates
+8. [x] Add functionality for live history updates
-	8. used an interval timer to refresh component
+	* Use an interval timer to refresh component

 ## Screenshot
 ![App Screenshot](./screenshot.png)